The Language of Laws ENGLANG4060

 By the end of this course students will be able to:

-■ discuss the meaning of real-life legislation and constitutions in English critically, drawing on different approaches to language;
+■ interpret the meaning of legislation and constitutions in English critically, drawing on different approaches to language and the law;

 ■ argue for the importance of linguistic semantics in codifying and understanding the law.